-Lazio – which last won a league game against Milan at the venue in September 1989 thanks to Paolo Maldini's own goal - has struggled recently, winning just one of its last six matches in all competitions.
+Lazio – who last won a league game against Milan at the venue in September 1989 thanks to Paolo Maldini's own goal - have struggled recently, winning just one of their last six matches in all competitions.

 Lazio winger Senad Lulic (thigh) will not feature in the clash, while defenders Andre Dias (knee) and Vinicius (hamstring) will also miss out.

-Milan will be hopeful a return to San Siro inspires the team to victory after it fell to 10th in the table following a 3-2 defeat at Parma on Sunday.
+Milan will be hopeful a return to San Siro inspires them to victory after they fell to 10th in the table following a 3-2 defeat at Parma on Sunday.

-Massimiliano Allegri's side is already 16 points adrift of table-topper Roma and, despite the season still being in the opening quarter, a 19th Scudetto looks beyond the team.
+Massimiliano Allegri's side are already 16 points adrift of table-toppers Roma and, despite the season still being in the opening quarter, a 19th Scudetto looks beyond them.

-Milan has won none of its five away matches this season, losing three and drawing two, while the team has conceded 13 goals in the process.
+Milan have won none of their five away matches this season, losing three and drawing two, while they have conceded 13 goals in the process.

-Milan can take some comfort in its home form, having won three of their four matches at San Siro this season, but the team needs more from its strikers.
+Milan can take some comfort in their home form, having won three of their four matches at San Siro this season, but they need more from their strikers.